Building your application

 Optional parameter

 If you have optional parameters in your route, you can use the double square brackets ([[id]]) to define the dynamic segment.
-This will match any number of segments, including none.
+This will match a route with or without a parameter.

 |-- routes/